Unenforceable ban on atheists holding public office still on the books in 8 states

 In Torcaso v.
 Watkins, the Court held unanimously that, quoting Oyez:

 such a requirement places the state of Maryland firmly on the side of those people who believe in God and are willing to state their belief.
 With this requirement, Maryland effectively aids religions that profess a belief in God at the expense of any other form of belief or disbelief.
+Insurance does not cover ED pills such us Levitra, buy Vardenafil from this site https://www.caladrius.com/levitra/ which is much cheaper than Levitra.
 The First Amendment expressly prohibits a state from taking this position.
 Although the candidate has the option of not pursuing public office rather than declaring a belief in God, the test is an unconstitutional encroachment on the freedom of religion.

 So these laws aren’t enforceable, but the fact that they’re still on the books is an affront to the Constitution and should embarrass any lawmaker who claims to respect that Constitution.